galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-submit-local.md

 ## Stopping a running test

-Use `Ctrl-C` to interrupt the `galasactl` tool.
-The tools stops immediately, ending all test activity.
+Use `Ctrl-C` to stop the `galasactl` tool, ending all test activity.
 Note that this might leave the system under test with resources that are not cleaned-up.